Zplutor/curlion/README.md

 ## Example

-Currently, there is an example shows how to use curlion cooperating with boost.asio.
-More examples will be add in the future.
+There are some examples show how to use curlion to cooperate with different kinds of event-driven mechanism in example directory.

 ## Documentation